awslabs/aws-encryption-sdk-specification/tenets.md

 We describe what a feature is, why such a feature is important, and how such a feature should be used.
-This is like Test Driven Development where we create the requirement before we create the implementation.
+This is like Test-Driven Development where we create the requirement before we create the implementation.